gvwilson/thirdbit/_posts/2019/2019-01-26-the-element-of-programming-writing-style.md

 -   Kerievsky's *[Refactoring to Patterns](https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351/)*
     is explicit where *GUI Bloopers* is implicit.
     In it,
-    the author takes two big ideas---design patterns and refactoring---and shows how they are complements of one another.
+    the author takes two big ideas—design patterns and refactoring—and shows how they are complements of one another.
     Design patterns are the resting states of software;
     refactorings are how to move software from one of those states to another.
     It's one of the few examples I know of effective big-picture exposition.